kamo04/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A new local variable script is created
 Creats a new global variable
-Prints the results of the additions of 128 with the value that is stored in the TrueKnowledge variable
+Prints the results of the additions of 128 with the value that is stored in the TrueKnowledge variable This script prints out the result of Power divided by DIVIDE